alf45tar/PedalinoMini/README.md

 - Invert polarity via software
 - Individual automatic calibration of expression pedals.
 Manual fine tuning is not usually requested.
 - Transform a linear expression pedal into log expression pedal and vice versa
-- Resistors ladder calibrated is easy as pressing footswitches in sequence
+- Calibrating resistors ladder is easy as pressing footswitches in sequence
 - RGB NeoPixel/WS2812B status leds
 - Responsive and mobile-first configuration web interface (<http://pedalino.local>)
 - Installing firmware and WiFi provisioning directly from your browser